-Action 5: The Learning Environment, and Improved Facilities: For this action, the district purchased, updated, and replaced playground equipment and supplies to provide an engaging learning environment for low income students that motivated attendance in school and in extracurricular activities.
+Analysis Statement: For this action, the district purchased, updated, and replaced playground equipment and supplies to provide an engaging learning environment for low income students that motivated attendance in school and in extracurricular activities.
 This action was designed to increase attendance and decrease Chronic Absenteeism of Low Income students by providing playground equipment and supplies to improve facilities, to encourage daily attendance in the educational experience of school, and to participate in extracurricular activities, including sports, during and after school.
-This action was minimally effective due to COVID-19 challenges and the excessive student absences caused by the guarantine as reflected in the increase of the Chronic absenteeism rate.
+We believe these results indicate that this action was successful.